isomerpages/moe-sshideasfestival/_about-us/2026 Festival Theme.md

 Our theme for 2026 is <strong>Reimagining Resilience: Flourishing in a Changing World</strong>, which explores how people, communities, and systems can adapt and thrive amid profound technological, cultural, and societal change.</p>
-<p><strong>Have you noticed the unique speech bubbles linked to each event?</strong> Resilience
+<p><strong>Have you noticed the unique speech bubbles?</strong> Resilience
 is a huge topic that matters to pretty much every field in the social sciences and humanities.
-With 32 events out there, we've split our events into six helpful categories, each focused on different questions and aspects of resilience.</p>
+With 32 events out there, we've tagged our events into six helpful categories, each focused on different questions and aspects of resilience.</p>
 <p>Learn more about our events on the <a href="/launch-week" rel="noopener nofollow" target="_blank">events calendar</a>!</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">